 Carolyn is a member of the New York State bar and admitted to the U.S. District Court for the District of Columbia.
-She received her J.D. from Cornell Law School where she served as Chancellor of the Moot Court Board.
+She received her J.D. from Cornell Law School with Specialization in International Law, serving also as Chancellor of the Moot Court Board.
 She received her B.A. cum laude from Williams College.
 She has been a visiting scholar at Exeter College, Oxford University and is a graduate of Stuyvesant High School in New York City.

 Carolyn’s curriculum vitae is here.